 3. System Tools

 The Linux operating system comes with a variety of utility tools, which are often basic Linux commands.
-It is a piece of software that the GNU project has created and released under an open-source license, making it available for free to everybody.
+It is a piece of software that the GNU project has created and released under an open-source license, making it available for free.

 You can browse your data, modify and alter data in your folders or files, change the placement of files, and so on using commands.